 But for a small percentage, yes, it will be too aggressive.
 If you’re particularly sensitive to pain, you may want to consider a bar with somewhat milder knurling.

-Note that although I consider this bar to be borderline aggressive/very aggressive when comparing against other powerlifting bars, it’s not the most aggressive barbell on the market.
+Note that although I consider this bar to be borderline aggressive/very aggressive compared against other powerlifting bars, it’s not the most aggressive barbell on the market.

 It’s basically one step down in sharpness from the popular Rogue Ohio Power Bar and the Texas Power Bar — As an aside, the Texas Power Bar is more aggressive than the Ohio Power Bar in the sense of the knurling depth and how much it hurts.
 But the Ohio Power Bar is grippier than the Texas Power Bar.